Membership Rules

 Job Changes

-1. There may be times when lateral moves into non-copyright policy positions are made, but the member anticipates returning to copyright policy work in their future career trajectory.
+1. Note: There may be times when lateral moves into non-copyright policy positions are made, but the member anticipates returning to copyright policy work in their future career trajectory.
 Members are encouraged to consult with the Membership Committee in this circumstance if they have questions about their continued eligibility.

 3. If members move into an administrative-level position in an academic institution or research library without direct responsibility for copyright policy and education, and with a junior colleague at the same institution who is directly responsible for copyright, and that junior colleague is a current UIPO member or is eligible for membership, the senior member is requested to assess how their continued membership may affect their junior colleague’s ability to participate freely and develop professionally, and to recuse themselves from UIPO membership as soon as may be appropriate to support their junior colleague’s professional independence.
 Multiple individual members from an institution are expected, with recognition that development of junior colleagues is to be prioritized.